Fil-Language/Filc/CONTRIBUTING.md

 - Open an issue to discuss the changes you want to make first
 - Create a fork of this repository
 - Make your changes
-- Submit a pull request on top of `develop` branch
+- Submit a pull request on top of `master` branch

 ### Submitting pull requests